-38 International treaties
+International treaties

-Is your jurisdiction a signatory to any investment agreements for the protection of investments of a foreign entity in construction and infrastructure projects?
+38 Is your jurisdiction a signatory to any investment agreements for the protection of investments of a foreign entity in construction and infrastructure projects?
 If so, how does your model agreement define 'investment'?

 Although there are some restrictions on foreign investment by certain entities in various commercial areas (eg, atomic energy, certain communications services and activities deemed vital to national security), legally made foreign investments are protected as much as domestic investments.
-There is no federal statutory or regulatory scheme specifically addressing the protection of foreign investments directly related to construction or infrastructure projects, but the US is party to bilateral investment treaties and multilateral treaties, such as NAFTA, which confirm the protection of foreign investments, including companies, shares, bonds, contractual rights, real and personal property, intellectual property, licences and other rights conferred by law.
+There is no federal statutory or regulatory scheme specifically addressing the protection of foreign investments directly related to construction or infrastructure projects, but the US is a party to bilateral investment treaties and multilateral treaties, such as the United States - Mexico - Canada Agreement, which confirm the protection of foreign investments, including companies, shares, bonds, contractual rights, real and personal property, intellectual property, licences and other rights conferred by law.

-39 Tax treaties
+Tax treaties

-Has your jurisdiction entered into double taxation treaties pursuant to which a contractor is prevented from being taxed in various jurisdictions?
+39 Has your jurisdiction entered into double taxation treaties pursuant to which a contractor is prevented from being taxed in various jurisdictions?